creative-mobile/CME.Documentation/docs/index.md

 **CME CloudPurchase** currently supports the **Google Play Store** and **Apple App Store**.

-See the [Getting Started / Configure Stores Integrations](user_guide/getting_started.md#stores) section in the User Manual for more information on platform integration.
+See the [Getting Started / Configure Stores Integrations](user_guide/getting_started.md#stores) section in the User Guide for more information on platform integration.

 ### <a id="feature-2"></a> Test payment identification

 **CME CloudPurchase** helps to separate test payments and, if possible, repeat purchases for informed decision-making.

-See the [Making Validation Requests](user_guide/making_validation_requests.md) section in the Developer's Guide for more details on payment verification and operation mechanics.
+See the [Making Validation Requests](user_guide/making_validation_requests.md) section in the Developer Guide for more details on payment verification and operation mechanics.

 ### <a id="feature-3"></a> Tracking payment history

 Thanks to a unique system of logging and metrics in **Amazon CloudWatch**, **CME CloudPurchase** allows you to monitor payments in real time and upload the entire payment history for further analysis.

-See the [Usage Statistics and Monitoring](user_guide/usage_statistics.md) section in the User Manual for more information on cloud application usage statistics and monitoring.
+See the [Usage Statistics and Monitoring](user_guide/usage_statistics.md) section in the User Guide for more information on cloud application usage statistics and monitoring.

 ### <a id="feature-4"></a> Managing deployment environments

 **CME CloudPurchase** allows you to switch between the test and main operating environments directly from the **Unity Editor** to easily check your cloud application's configuration.

-See the [Managing Cloud Environments](user_guide/managing_cloud_environments.md) section of the Developer's Guide for more information on cloud deployment.
+See the [Managing Cloud Environments](user_guide/managing_cloud_environments.md) section of the Developer Guide for more information on cloud deployment.

 ### <a id="feature-5"></a> Extension and modification